 It has been shown that customers are willing to pay more for excellent customer service.
-Yes MORE for exactly the same product or service, so why are you waiting?
-You can read a summary of the American Express research that reported this finding HERE.
+Yes MORE for exactly the same product or service, so what are you waiting for?
+You can read a summary of the American Express research that was recently updated HERE.

 The Importance of Customer Satisfaction & Understanding

-There is no denying that customer centricity is important, no vital to growth and profitability.
+There is no denying that customer-centricity is important, no vital to growth and profitability.
 However some companies are (too?) hesitant to adopt best practices in this area, which concerns me for a number of reasons:

-- Changes are happening too slowly in most organisations.
-If it is important for the business, then what is stopping companies from adopting a more customer centric approach?
-The longer they wait, the more they risk being beaten by a more customer friendly competitor.
+1. Changes are happening too slowly in most organisations.
+If it is important for business, then what is stopping companies from adopting a more customer centric approach?
+The longer they wait, the more they risk being beaten by a more customer-friendly competitor.
 And this is why so many start-ups are stealing significant share from the major brands.
-It’s no longer (just) about product and service performance any more.
-It’s about how the customer feels about your brand.
-Niche brands have understood this better than anyone.
+They are super-focused on their customer.

-- Customers are complaining – a lot – about the way they are being treated.
-Why are companies not accepting these criticisms as the gifts they are?
-Acting promptly before the issue becomes a social media viral discussion is essential today and your complainers may even turn into advocates if delighted with the outcome.
+3. Customers are complaining – a lot – about the way they are being treated.
+Why are companies not accepting these criticisms as the gifts they truly are?
+Acting promptly before an issue becomes yet one more social media overnight viral sensation is essential today.
+Do it right and your complainers may even turn into advocates if they are delighted with the outcome.

-- Customer service is still being confused with customer satisfaction.
+4. Customer service is still being confused with customer satisfaction.
 Companies are happy when their customers say they are satisfied, but that is no longer enough – if it ever was!

 As mentioned above, the research that prompted this post was a Google keyword investigation of terms related to customers.
 Having seen the strong positive trend for the word customer, I then wanted to understand what it was about customers that was of interest to those searching online.

-However this suggests that they have taken action, albeit because they had little choice, and are now leading the pack.
+However, this suggests that they have taken action, albeit because they had little choice, and are now leading the pack.
 But most other industries continue to ignore what their customers want.
 You can see the full Infographic overview below; click on it to see the full-sized original.